For more information, please call 304-526-2695

 At Cabell Huntington Hospital, our goal is to be the hospital of choice for seniors, and we have been working hard to provide the quality of care you deserve.
-Our commitment to excellence in the care of older patients is evident in the foundation we have been building for almost 10 years, including a wide variety of programs to benefit seniors.
-Cabell Huntington has developed a comprehensive inpatient, outpatient and community outreach program called Senior Services, which was designed to address the unique medical needs of seniors in our community.
+Our commitment to excellence in the care of older patients is evident in the foundation we have been building since 2003, including a wide variety of programs to benefit seniors.

 The staff works with Senior Services Medical Director Dr. Charles McCormick, a board-certified geriatrician with more than 15 years' experience in the field.
 Together, they support physicians and staff members in meeting and maintaining the highest standards possible in geriatric care at Cabell Huntington Hospital.

 Cabell Huntington is the only West Virginia hospital to earn designation as a Nurses Improving Care for Healthsystem Elders (NICHE) site.
 We have maintained NICHE certification since 2006 by continuously training the bedside staff in best practices for older hospitalized adults, providing knowledge and expertise about geriatric care to the entire hospital staff and implementing system-wide improvements in the care of older adult patients.
 As the only national geriatric initiative to improve the care of older hospitalized adults, NICHE provides resources and benchmarks that help us build and sustain high-quality geriatric patient care throughout the hospital.